 But for companion horses, who often are at grass 24/7 and may not be ridden, shifting the weight can be difficult.

-A recent study found that horses that were exercised five times a week, with sessions made up of 15 minutes of trot and 5 minutes of brisk walking before and after, enjoyed a range of benefits including reduced laminitis risk — a particular concern for any overweight equines.
+A study found that horses that were exercised five times a week, with sessions made up of 15 minutes of trot and 5 minutes of brisk walking before and after, enjoyed a range of benefits including reduced laminitis risk — a particular concern for any overweight equines.

 Here are six ideas to help exercise non-ridden horses who are healthy and sound enough to be exercised.